mozilla-releng/pulse-notify/README.md

 # Pulse-Notifier
 Pulse-Notifier is used to take various actions based on the completion status of Taskcluster tasks, primarily notifications for failures and other important events.
 The program depends on the Taskcluster and Pulse tools at Mozilla.

 ### Technical Features
 - Asynchronous Python 3.5
 - Asynchronous AMQP consumer for Pulse messages
-- Easily extended via drop-in style plugins, due to dependency injection
+- Pluggable functionality/dependency injection.

 ## Core
 Pulse-Notifier is an asynchronous event loop with an AMQP consumer listening for Taskcluster events on Mozilla Pulse.
 The consumer receives a message about the status of the task and parses the task definition for notification information.
 Based on the notification information, the consumer passes the necessary information to various channels of communication/action, called 'plugins'.

 ### Task Definition

-To recieve a notification from a task, the task definition must include an 'extra' section, with a 'notifcation' subsection.
+To receive a notification from a task, the task definition must include an 'extra' section, with a 'notification' subsection.
 Within the notification section, each unique task status has it's notification configuration defined.
 Possible task statuses are:

 - task-defined
 - task-pending